Tom Thug

 Tom Thug was a long-running British comic strip, first published in Oink! in May 1986, then moved to Buster.
 Created by cartoonist Lew Stringer, Tom was encouraged by his skinhead father to be a school bully like he used to be.
-However, Tom was so incompetent he couldn't even tie the laces of his boots.
+However, Tom was so incompetent he could not even tie the laces of his boots.
 As the strip progressed, every issue would show Tom's attempts at bullying backfire often with slapstick consequences.